dober-man/f5-agility-labs-waf/docs/class6/module1/lab1.rst

         .. image:: images/5-module1.png

-        **Click ‘Save’ **
+        **Click :guilabel:`Save` **

     Navigate to:  ‘Security  ››  Application Security : Policy Building : Learning and Blocking Settings

-        If you expand ‘IP Addresses and Geolocations’ you’ll notice that we’re enforcing blocking of the Geolocation that we created in the previous step as well as access from known malicious IP addresses.
+        If you expand :guilabel:`IP Addresses and Geolocations` you’ll notice that we’re enforcing blocking of the Geolocation that we created in the previous step as well as access from known malicious IP addresses.

         .. image:: images/6-module1.png

-    On this same screen, under the section ‘HTTP protocol compliance failed’ uncheck the boxes to ‘learn’, ‘alarm’, and ‘block’ as shown below.
+    On this same screen, under the section :guilabel:`File types` check the boxes on :guilabel:`Illegal file types` to ‘learn’, ‘alarm’, and ‘block’ as shown below.

         .. image:: images/7-module1.png

-        **Click ‘Save’ at the bottom of this screen to save our changes.**
+        **Click :guilabel:`Save` at the bottom of this screen to save our changes.**

-        **Click ‘Apply policy’ at the top right of the screen to save our changes.**
+        **Click :guilabel:`Apply policy` at the top right of the screen to save our changes.**